junior-devleague/GNU-Linux-and-Python/src/morea/2_Intro_to_Command_Line/experience-terminus.md

 ---

-When finished, you’ll be ready for this module’s final reading, [“Basic Bash”](https://junior-devleague.github.io/JDLA-GNU-Linux-and-Python/morea/2_Intro_to_Command_Line/reading-basic-bash.html).
+When finished, you’ll be ready for the next reading, [“Intro to Bash”](https://junior-devleague.github.io/JDLA-GNU-Linux-and-Python/morea/2_Intro_to_Command_Line/reading-intro-to-bash.html).

 <br>